ledisdb/ledisdb/doc/commands.md

 ### ZSCORE key member
 Returns the score of member in the sorted set at key.
-If member does not exist in the sorted set, or key does not exist, nil is returned.
+If member does not exist in the sorted set, or key does not exist, `nil` is returned.

 **Return value**

-bulk: the score of member (a double precision floating point number), represented as string.
+bulk: the score of member (an `int64` number), represented as string.

 **Examples**